WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Cellular/index.md

     ReservedPins: I9;H13;C7
 ```

-#
-#   Hardware configuration
+## Hardware configuration

 To use the **BG770A Cell Wing with the F7 Feather v2**, you just need to attach them, and connect an *LTE* antenna to the cell module.

-#
-#  Testing
+## Testing

-To check if you established a connection, you can use the `meadow listen` CLI command, which should return a message like that:
+To check if you established a connection, you can use the `meadow listen` CLI command, which should return a message like this:
 `Connection established successfully!
 IP address '100.69.106.222'.`